 - Remove from the heat and cool slightly before pouring into your serving dishes.

-- Leave to one side to cool completely before serving.
+- Leave to one side or in the fridge for about 2 hours to cool completely before serving.